jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 commute through Boise, weighs just 2.33 oz.][2018-07-31] *2018-07-31 — Incognito Arms buttstock*

+![At just 13°, this is slightly more vertical than other PDW grips (14-17°) and far more than the standard 33° grip angle.
+It gives the most comfortable wrist position that I've found thus far for a gun with such a short length of pull.
+It's also shorter front to back than the Tactical Link PDW grip previously pictured, giving my index finger and thumb more reach for operating the controls.
+And it lacks a backstrap, allowing me to place my hand higher for better recoil control.][2018-08-02][2018-08-02] *2018-08-02 — Ergo Swift Grip (paper model)*

 ## Performance
 When the RC1 is complete, I will assess the performance of this weapon in a future post.
 I'll provide a link here to make it easy on you.